quantumgardener/qg.blog/content/notes/Wordpress to Quartz.md

 I'm moving platforms again and have settled on [[Quartz 4]].
 I tried something similar in the past but found it all too confusing and I still had the step of copying posts outside of Obsidian.
 Now, I can publish directly from within Obsidian without the need to change anything.
 It's a fast process that delivers a fast website.

-Navigation and [[Map of Contents]] still need some working, but you can see the beginnings at https://quantumgardener.info.
+Navigation and [[Maps of Content]] still need some working, but you can see the beginnings at https://quantumgardener.info.

 Quartz is still under development.
 As of today I'm teaching myself Typescript to better understand what's going on under the hood so that I can tweak some changes my way.